equivalent/request_repeater/README.md

 URL=https://localhost:3000/maintenance?token=12345 SLEEPFOR=2000 bundle exec request_repeater
 ```

-For authentication we recommend just to pass token as a query param.
+For authentication we recommend just to pass token as a query param,
-`/maintenance?token=12345`
+like: `/maintenance?token=12345`

 **Multiple endpoints**